Nagriamel: History

 As the independence movement gathered momentum after 1975, led by the more Anglo-centric Walter Lini and the Vanua'aku Pati, Nagriamel sought to delay the end of British–French condominium.
 With backing from the Phoenix Foundation, Nagriamel declared the independence of the 'Republic of Vemerana' on Santo on the eve of independence in 1980.
 Vanua'aku Party and Papua New Guinean soldiers quashed the new state weeks later.
 Reprisals against Nagriamel supporters spread throughout the northern islands.

 Following independence, the party contested the 1983 elections, winning one seat, taken by Harry Karaeu.
 This seat was lost in the 1987 elections, but the party won a seat again in the 1991 elections.
 The party retained its single seat in the 1995 elections, but lost their parliamentary representation in the 1998 elections.
 It regained a seat in the 2008 elections, with Havo Moli elected in Malo/Aore.
 Moli was subsequently appointed Minister for Agriculture.

-In the 2012 elections the party won three seats, with Moli joined in parliament by Samsen Samson and John Lum.
+In the 2012 elections, the party won three seats, with Moli joined in parliament by Samson Samsen and John Lum.
 It retained all three seats in the 2016 elections before losing two in 2020.
 In the 2022 election the party retained its only seat and remained in the opposition.

 The party tends to support Vanuatu's status as a tax haven as well as private enterprise, but is in favour of free education and health care (generally a position popular on the left), and is against modern individualism corrupting customary values.

+In 2024, John Lum was elected as the party's new president.
+Lum won the only seat for Nagriamel in the 2025 election.
+In accordance with the results of the 2024 Vanuatuan constitutional referendum, Lum was forced to affiliate with a larger party, and chose the Land and Justice Party.